morcibacsi/PSAVanCanBridge/readme.md

 After setting up the board, a reboot is needed (there is a button on the setup page).

+It is possible to configure an SSID and password that the device will attempt to connect to at startup.
+If the connection is successful, the device can be accessed at http://psavancanbridge.local/.
+If the stored Wi-Fi network is not found, the device will fall back to AP mode.

 ## Building the project

 ### From PlatformIO